Lavani11618439/Delta_ModifiedDate/README.md

 ## Step 3: Add Derived column

-DateUpdated column only exist in the target dataset, therefore, we shall add a derived column as Last_Updated in the Transformation part to track all the current changes from the source and use it to populate DateUpdated column in the target dataset where records have changed respectively.
+DateUpdated column only exist in the target dataset, therefore, we shall add a derived column as Last_Updated in the transformation part to track all the current changes from the source and use it to populate DateUpdated column in the target dataset where records have changed, respectively.

 ![image](https://user-images.githubusercontent.com/114147734/235269846-32f7cf95-5e10-45f4-919d-66e2024738b7.png)

 ## Step 4: Classify the change

-- Use LOOKUP Transformation to classify the change ( In General section select: Full cache >>>OLE DB connection manager >>> Redirect rows tono match output)
+- Use LOOKUP Transformation to classify the change ( In General section select: Full cache >>>OLE DB connection manager >>> Redirect rows to no match output)
 - Connection as shown in the picture below

 ![image](https://user-images.githubusercontent.com/114147734/235288624-4556bfcd-c25b-4951-a81b-f48a27cfa243.png)